tabreturn/tabreturn.github.io/_posts/2020-07-01-blender_creative_coding--1.2-_scripting_tools.md

 <a href="{{ page.next.url }}">{{ page.next.title | split:'–'| last }}</a> &raquo;<br />
 </p>

-In this lesson, you'll learn about some useful Blender features for writing scripts.
+In this tutorial, you'll learn about some useful Blender features for writing scripts.
 You'll use the *Info* editor to glean what Python commands are associated with the different actions you perform using the graphic interface.
 I'll also introduce the Blender *Console*, a handy editor for entering line-by-line Python commands that apply immediately to your scene.
-You'll enter Python commands into the Console to execute operations that you might otherwise perform with mouse clicks and keyboard shortcuts.
+You'll use the Console to execute operations that you might otherwise perform with mouse clicks and keyboard shortcuts.

-CREATE A NEW DOCUMENT
+Before proceeding, open Blender.
+If you have it open already, create a new Blender file using *File* > *New* > *General*.
+You're looking at a new scene with a cube located at (0, 0, 0).

 ## The Info Editor